Break Every Rule (Capitol / September 1986)

 circa 1960 >

-A year after recording "It's Only Love" with Bryan Adams, Tina Turner approached us to write a song for her "Break Every Rule" album.
+A year after recording "It's Only Love" with Bryan Adams, Tina asked us to write a song for her "Break Every Rule" album.

-When we asked her what kind of song she was looking for, Tina told us, "Write about anything you want ... just don't write about my life!".
+When we asked her what kind of song she was looking for, she told us, "Write about anything you want ... just don't write about my life!".

 So we wrote a song about her life anyway!
-Either she didn't notice -- or she liked the song so much she didn't care -- but our lyric draws inspiration from the story of Tina's relationship with her abusive ex-husband, Ike Turner.
+Either she didn't notice, or she liked the song so much she didn't care.
+Our lyric draws inspiration from the story of Tina's relationship with her abusive ex-husband, Ike Turner.

-Tina's vocal performance, produced by Bryan Adams, earned her a 1987 Grammy Award for "Best Rock Vocal Performace, Female".
+Tina's vocal performance, produced by Bryan, earned her a Grammy Award for "Best Rock Vocal Performace, Female".

 Jackie Brenston